AHFC Grants for Homeless and Supportive Housing

 AHFC manages several state and federal programs serving statewide homeless and supportive housing needs.
 Summaries for each are provided below, along with hyperlinks to the specific program pages.

-This program is coordinated with AHFC’s funding partners that include the Mental Health Trust Authority and the U.S. Department of Housing and Urban Development (HUD).
+This program is coordinated with AHFC’s funding partners that include the Mental Health Trust Authority.
 Funds are awarded competitively to agencies, not individuals, that provide emergency or transitional housing and/or services to prevent homelessness or rapidly re-house those who have been displaced.

 The SNHG provides AHFC and Alaska Mental Health Trust funds through competitive grants to nonprofit service providers and housing developers for construction and operation of housing for the Alaskan special needs populations, primarily beneficiaries of the Alaska Mental Health Trust.